 View Post

 6 mR Yacht Hamburg

 Reading Time: 6 minutes→ Artikel auf Deutsch About the 6-metre Yacht ‘Hamburg’, her famous first owner, and sailing a fabulous metre class at all.
 And about sailing as a performing art, whose fleeting pleasure is permanently captured at the right moment.
 Have you ever heard of Erich Ferdinand Laeisz?
-He was a professional and private tall ship sailor.
-His Hamburg shipping company provided …
+He was a professional shipowner and a keen sailor.
+His Hamburg-based shipping company with …

+View Post